-- 1. Challenge examinations (unless for updating an AUA course) must take place during the first year of enrolment in the programme.
-Not more than 30% of the total requirements of a programme may be granted through challenge and transfer credit combined. - 2.
+- 1. Challenge examinations (unless for updating an AUA course) must take place during the first year of enrollment in the program.
+Not more than 30% of the total requirements of a program may be granted through challenge and transfer credit combined. - 2.
 A challenge exam cannot be taken more than once.